Kallen Esperian: World appearances

 Esperian has sung at the Royal Opera House Covent Garden as Desdemona in Otello and Amelia in Simon Boccanegra.
 She partnered José Carreras in Stiffelio at the Teatro alla Scala, for their first staging of the opera.
 She played Desdemona opposite Domingo at the Opéra National de Paris; Mimí at the Teatro Colón in Buenos Aires; Liú in Turandot, Desdemona, and Alice Ford in Falstaff for the Lyric Opera of Chicago; Desdemona and Maria Stuarda at the Teatro Comunale di Bologna; Verdi's Requiem at the Teatro di San Carlo in Naples, Falstaff for Los Angeles Opera; Aida and Tosca for the Semperoper in Dresden; La Traviata with Opera Memphis, and Norma with both Pittsburgh Opera and Opera Memphis; Manon Lescaut at the Bavarian State Opera in Munich, where she has also been heard as Amelia in Verdi's Un ballo in maschera and Elisabetta in Don Carlo, under the baton of Zubin Mehta.
 She has also sung at the Berlin Staatsoper, the Deutsche Oper, Berlin, and the Arena di Verona.

 She has sung the Verdi Requiem with several of the world's great conductors, including Sir Colin Davis, Giuseppe Sinopoli, Robert Shaw, Daniele Gatti, Daniel Oren, Myung-Whun Chung, and David Zinman.

 Esperian joined the Opera Orchestra of New York as Desdemona at Carnegie Hall for Carlo Bergonzi's first assumption of the role of Otello at age 75.

-Esperian was one of the Three Sopranos produced by Tibor Rudas Theatrical Productions and a soprano counterpart to the Three Tenors.
+Esperian was one of the Three Sopranos with Kathleen Cassello and Cynthia Lawrence, produced by Tibor Rudas Theatrical Productions, and a soprano counterpart to the Three Tenors.

 Esperian is the only one of "The Three Sopranos" to have performed individually with each one of the "Three Tenors" in concerts and in opera houses around the world.

 In 2011–2012, Esperian held the position of Artist in Residence at the University of Mississippi.
 Her activities included master classes, classes for voice students and other music students, appearances on campus and off campus, and work with the University of Mississippi Opera Theatre.

-Esperian received an honorary doctorate degree from Rhodes College in Memphis.
-She has received numerous awards, including the Dorothy B. Chandler Award, the Mafalda Favero Award, the Arts and Humanities Award from the Germantown Arts Alliance, the Amphion Award from the Memphis Symphony, 2010 Emissary of Memphis Music, and the Distinguished Achievement Award from the University of Memphis.
-In 2017 Esperian was recipient of the Tennessee Governor's Distinguished Artist Award.

-Raised in Illinois, Esperian began ballet lessons at the age of three and piano lessons at the age of ten.
-Although she always loved to sing, and sang in her school's choruses, she did not begin private voice lessons until after turning sixteen.
-She attended the University of Illinois, Champaign-Urbana, where she earned her bachelor of music degree in vocal performance.
-Having deep Southern roots, Esperian has lived in Memphis, Tennessee since 1982.

-She has given benefit concerts for St. Jude Children's Research Hospital, Le Bonheur Children's Hospital and the Juvenile Diabetes Research Foundation, among others.